top of page

 Can you hold this for me until __________?

 We only do holds for up to 14 days and ONLY with a deposit.
-No deposit = no hold.
-Most of our items are one of a kind and some are very unique - we just can't risk having someone no-show on an item that may have sold in the meantime.
+No deposit, no holds.
+Most of our items are one of a kind and unique and as a small business - we simply can't risk losing out on a sale to a no-show.

 Where do you get your prices from?